Did you know the amount of restful sleep we get each night decreases as we get older? According to the National Sleep Foundation

 , older people spend more time in the lighter stages of sleep than in a restorative deep sleep.
 As we age, it becomes more difficult to achieve a restful sleep throughout the night, causing irritability, grogginess and lack of focus the next day.

 According to the National Sleep Foundation, studies show that it takes older people longer to fall asleep; they no longer receive the same amount of REM sleep; and they tend to wake up more throughout the night.
 As we get older and are diagnosed with an increase in medical issues, our sleep begins to suffer.
 For example, women going through menopause deal with hot flashes that disrupt their sleep throughout the night.
 According to the National Sleep Foundation, hypertension, which becomes more common with age, is linked to snoring, which can keep both the snorer and their partner up during the night.
-Older Americans are much more likely to suffer from insomnia, as well, and studies show that nearly 45 percent of this demographic has experienced either one or more symptoms of insomnia three or more times a week.
+Older Americans are much more likely to suffer from senior sleep problems like insomnia, and studies show that nearly 45 percent of this demographic has experienced either one or more symptoms of insomnia three or more times a week.

 to keep you comfortable as you sleep.